Mad Dog (Marvel Comics)

-Mad-Dog (Robert "Buzz" Baxter) is a fictional character appearing in American comic books published by Marvel Comics.
+Mad Dog (Robert "Buzz" Baxter) is a character appearing in American comic books published by Marvel Comics.
+Originally introduced in 1944 as a supporting character of Patsy Walker, Baxter became the dog-like supervillain Mad Dog in the 1983 series The Defenders.

 Publication history

 Buzz Baxter's first appearance was in Miss America Comics #2 (1944), as the boyfriend of Patsy Walker.
 He continued to appear as a supporting character of Patsy until her comic was cancelled in 1965.
 He reappeared, alongside Patsy, in Amazing Adventures #13 (Jul.
 1972) and made occasional appearances afterwards.
-He was revamped as the villain Mad-Dog in The Defenders #125 (Nov.
+He was revamped as the villain Mad Dog in The Defenders #125 (Nov.
 1983).